 Up to 90% of the hair on your head is growing at any point in time, and each hair has its own specific life cycle.
 To understand involutional alopecia, keep in mind that a hair’s life cycle has three specific phases: anagen, categen and telogen.

 Anagen is the growth phase.
 This is when hair strands emerge from your scalp and begin normal hair growth.
 Depending on your genetics, this phase can last between two and six years.

 Catagen is a brief transitional stage that lasts between two and three weeks.
 During this period, the outer layers of a hair strand shrink and cling to the root of the hair, preparing it to move into the resting phase.
 About 3% of your hair is in the catagen phase at any given time.

-The telogen phase is known as the ‘resting’ phase because no more growth occurs after this point.
-It is normal to shed 25-100 hairs in the telogen phase every day, and this phase can last more than 100 days for healthy hair.
+Telogen is known as the “resting” phase because no more hair growth occurs after this point.
+It’s normal to shed 25 to 100 hairs in the telogen phase every day, and this phase can last more than 100 days for healthy hair.

 Involutional alopecia causes normal hairs to reach the telogen phase very quickly and then prematurely leave the telogen phase (by falling out).